The motivating force in Girl Scouting is spiritual. The ways in which members identify and fulfill their spiritual beliefs are personal and private.

 Girl Scout Sunday/Girl Scout Sabbath

-Girl Scout Sunday and Girl Scout Sabbath give girls an opportunity to attend their place of worship and be recognized as a Girl Scout.
+Girl Scout Sunday, Girl Scout Sabbath, and Girl Scout Jummah give girls an opportunity to attend their place of worship and be recognized as a Girl Scout.
 If a place of worship is the group sponsor, girls may perform a service, such as greeting, ushering, or doing a flag ceremony.